Ministry of Defense (Soviet Union): History

+"developing long-term plans for the development of the army and navy and improving organization and logistics [of] all types and branches of troops of the Armed Forces, which were controlled through the corresponding main commands in accordance with the specific responsibilities assigned to them." [..According to the “Regulations on the Ministry of the Armed Forces of the USSR”, approved by the Council of Ministers of the USSR on June 3, 1946.]

+In 1950, the ministry was again separated with the War Ministry (Военное министерство СССР) and Navy Ministry (Военно-морское министерство СССР) recreated, responsible to the Council of Ministers, "which had the Supreme Military Soviet as its highest organ," responsible for directing the Armed Forces.
+In 1953, the two were unified again as the Ministry of Defence.

+Disbandment

-The Ministry of Defense was disbanded on 16 March 1992.
-An agreement to set up a joint CIS military command was signed on 20 March 1992, but the idea was discarded as the post-Soviet states quickly built up separate national armies.
+The Ministry of Defense of the Russian Federation was established on 16 March 1992.
+An agreement to set up a joint Commonwealth of Independent States military command was signed on 20 March 1992, but the idea was discarded as Russia created its own defence ministry and the other former Soviet republics decided to establish up separate national armed forces.

 Organization

-The Ministry of Defense, an all-union ministry, was technically subordinate to the Council of Ministers, as well as to the Supreme Soviet and the Central Committee of the Communist Party of the Soviet Union.
+The Ministry of Defence, an all-union ministry, was technically subordinate to the Council of Ministers, as well as to the Supreme Soviet and the Central Committee of the Communist Party of the Soviet Union.
 In 1989 it was, however, larger than most other ministries and had special arrangements for party supervision of, and state participation in, its activities.
-The Ministry of Defense was made up of the General Staff, the Main Political Directorate of the Soviet Armed Forces, the Warsaw Pact, the five armed services, and the main and central directorates.
-The General Staff was created by Stalin in 1935, as the development of more complex militaries required leaders with greater training and specialization.
+The Ministry of Defence was made up of the General Staff, the Main Political Directorate of the Soviet Army and Soviet Navy, the Warsaw Pact, the five armed services, and the main and central directorates.
+The General Staff was created by Stalin in 1935, as the development of more complex military forces required leaders with greater training and specialization.
 It acted as the main organ of control for all Soviet military forces during World War II.
 The five armed services were the navy, the ground forces, the military air forces, the air defense forces and the rocket forces.
 Higher level subunits in the Ministry would have an associated military collegium, essentially a council responsible for dealing with various issues, all under the ultimate command of the Central Committee of the Communist Party.
-Both the Ministry of Defense and the General Staff were predominantly led by the Ground Forces.
+Both the Ministry of Defence and the General Staff were predominantly led by the Ground Forces.